 Why I paint.

 I start out with an idea in mind hoping to create a simple statement — striving to reduce what I see to the bare essentials.
 Each brush stroke is like taking a risk, a chance to get lucky.
 I use oil paint in over-lapping, thin layers to accentuate brush strokes that push and smear motion across the canvas.
 Somewhere along the way, the painting takes over.
 Then I give it a shove in that direction.

-I can’t help but be influenced by Willem and Elaine de Kooning.
+I can’t help but be influenced by painters like Willem and Elaine de Kooning.
 They both inspire me to compose with a purpose.
 To just put it down without much calculating.
 Get it out.